 Organizations have been using other data sources for maintaining their CMDBs, but the risks associated with these data sources are inconsistent data, manual intervention, and additional costs for maintaining the overall functioning of the system.
 Discovery solves all of these problems and maintains the data integrity of the CMDB by running at regular intervals, as required by the organization, without human intervention.
 It also updates the database with accurate information about the devices and applications in the organization’s internal network or cloud environment.

 As an organization expands, its IT infrastructure would also continue to grow.
 With increased cloud platform adoption, the maintenance of these resources with conventional methods would only become more tedious and prone to errors.
 This is why I recommend using ServiceNow discovery.
 Before you consider implementing discovery, you should have a clear understanding of your organization’s goals and a rough idea about the size of the network.

 What is a MID Server?

-A Management, Instrumentation, and Discovery Server also known as MID server is a Java application that runs as a Windows service or UNIX daemon on a server in your local network.
+A Management, Instrumentation, and Discovery Server also known as a MID server is a Java application that runs as a Windows service or UNIX daemon on a server in your local network.
 It is responsible for allowing the communication between the ServiceNow instance and external systems.